postcss/autoprefixer/README.md

 var prefixed = autoprefixer.compile(css);
 ```

-Autoprefixer will take database with current browser statistics
+Autoprefixer uses a database with current browser statistics
-and properties support and add only actual prefixes:
+and properties support to add prefixes automatically:

 ```css
 a {